 The Arcade Edition includes 30+ characters, many of which were previously offered as DLC, in addition to a single-player story mode.
 Launch issues aside, Street Fighter V is still considered one of the most visually impressive fighting games and introduces some new systems, such as the V-Gauge, which builds as the player takes damage and adds three new skills to help breathe new life into the series’ matured combat.

 A recurring theme in this list is fighting games taking appropriate measures to ensure more casual players aren’t put off by memorizing long-chains of combos and can still have a fun time playing.
-Out of all the games mentioned, Fantasy Strike excels the most at welcoming players no matter their level of experience, thanks to its simple and intuitive controls.
+Out of all the games mentioned, Fantasy Strike excels the most at welcoming players regardless of their level of experience, thanks to simple and intuitive controls.

 For one, all moves are designated to a single button press, with combos being easy to perform and move lists presented as concise as possible.
 Thankfully, none of these features detract from the level of strategy needed to become a top player, as the game’s roster of 10 distinct characters are broken up into different classes—Zoners, Rushdown, Grapplers, and Wild Card, with each having clearly defined strengths and weaknesses.